ansys/pymechanical/doc/source/index.rst

 PyMechanical provides a client to connect to a Mechanical server and make API calls to this server.

-For comprehensive information on using a remote session, see the :ref:`ref_user_guide_session`.
+For comprehensive information on using a remote session, see :ref:`ref_user_guide_session`.

 Embedded instance